राज्य बाल अधिकार संरक्षण आयोग, हिमाचल प्रदेश

 So parents and other family members are actually responsible in shaping a child’s future and also in making the childhood of a child memorable.
 The most important thing is love and care which makes childhood memorable.
 A child has the purest heart, any human being can possess and all that heart desires is love; no matter what the circumstances are.

 • In the Act, a child has been defined as a human being below the age of eighteen years.
-The Commission has six members and a Chairperson .The office of the Commission is at Sharma Bhawan,Phase-III,Below BCS,New Shimla-171009.
+The Commission has six members and a Chairperson .The office of the Commission is at 4th Floor, M.C.
+Parking, By-Pass Crossing, Tutikandi, Shimla-171005 H.P.

 • The Commission’s Mandate is to ensure that all Laws, Policies, Programmes and Administrative Mechanisms are in consonance with the Child Rights perspective as enshrined in the Constitution of India.